Sushant case: Does a locksmith hold the key?

 Coming after over two months, Shaikh’s statement is in tune with that of Sushant’s cook, Neeraj Singh, who was also present at the flat at that time.

-Sushant’s bedroom was located in the upper floor of the duplex flat at the Mont Blanc building, at Carter Road in posh Bandra West.
+Sushant’s bedroom was located on the upper floor of the duplex flat at the Mont Blanc building, at Carter Road in posh Bandra West.

 Shaikh told media persons on Sunday, that he had got a call from Siddarth Pithani – the flatmate of Sushant – who asked him to come and break open a door lock in the house.

-The “chaviwala” then asked them to send a photo of the lock, but he was not told and never realised that it was the home of the Bollywood actor, he added.
+The “chaviwala” then asked them to send a photo of the lock, but he was not told and never realized that it was the home of the Bollywood actor, he added.

-When he reached there, Shaikh was shown the door and asked to unlock it, but said that it was not possible as it was a computerised lock.
+When he reached there, Shaikh was shown the door and asked to unlock it, but said that it was not possible as it was a computerized lock.

 Then Shaikh said he was asked to break it open – and he did the job with a hanger.